amarmer/JsonProperty/README.md

 As example is used a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).

+Bellow is example of how C++ JsonProperty can be used.

 Any class which needs to model JSON should be derived from Json::Data.